willov/adiponectin-epi/readme.md

 Below is a list of the scripts and what they do.
 #### PlotFigures
 Used to generate the figures in the paper.
-Some postprocessing was done in illustrator.
+Some postprocessing was done manually in illustrator.

 #### RunOptimization and RunOptimizationPred
 A top level script used to run multiple parameter estimations in parallel.